 Some of their latest measures are really focused on Hainan, which is really interesting.
 Maybe that's the next, you know, kind of a city state.
 But, you know, it's, it's, it remains to be seen what happens to Hong Kong.
 And I think the human capital aspect of this is, is really, really relevant.
 I don't think that city-states are possible without human capital, and that's what Singapore got right really well.

-Aaron Watson: I could probably talk about these different types of places with you forever.
+Aaron Watson: Right on.
+I could probably talk about these different types of places with you forever.
 But I do want to spend some time because this is a show that it's categorized as a careers one, and how you found yourself in this role with the Clocktower Group.
 You're very candid in the book about how you were going down the conventional PhD professorship type of track, and then have taken all sorts of different diversions.

 I wanted to start basically, just talking about your time at Stratfor and explaining for a little bit about people, what Stratfor is was, and how you kind of found yourself there.